ABOUT STEMCELL

 Overview

-Organ replacement regenerative medicine is said to allow replacement of organs damaged by disease, injury or aging in the foreseeable future.
-Here we demonstrate fully functional organ regeneration through bioengineered bone and intradermal transplantation of spore germ.
-This blastoderm and ovule are reconstituted in embryonic skin-derived cells and in adult stem cell region-derived cells, respectively.
-Bioengineered hair follicles develop the correct structure and form appropriate connections with surrounding host tissues such as epidermis, hind limb muscle and nerve fibers.
-Bioengineered hair follicles also show hair cycle and hair formation that recovered through hair follicle stem cells and their niche reorganization.
-Therefore, this research clarifies the possibility of the adult tissue-derived hair follicle stem cell as a biotechnological organ replacement therapy.
+Organ replacement regenerative medicine promises to enable the replacement of organs damaged by disease, injury, or aging in the foreseeable future.
+Here, we demonstrate fully functional organ regeneration via intradermal transplantation of bioengineered bone and blastoderm.
+The blastoderm and ovule are reconstituted with embryonic skin-derived cells and adult stem cell field-derived cells, respectively.
+The bioengineered hair follicles develop the correct architecture and form appropriate connections with surrounding host tissues, such as the epidermis, hindlimb muscle, and nerve fibers.
+The bioengineered hair follicles also exhibit restored hair cycle and hair head formation through reorganization of hair follicle stem cells and their niches.
+This study therefore reveals the potential of adult tissue-derived hair follicle stem cells as a bioengineered organ replacement therapy.

 Organ replacement regenerative medicine